 BCSWomen Lovelace Colloquium

 The BCSWomen Lovelace Colloquium is an annual one day conference for women students of Computing and related subjects.
-The event started in 2008, and moves around the country - in 2014, it will be at the University of Reading, on April 16th.
-You will soon be able to find out all about the 2014 colloquium on this site - we're currently finalising the speaker lineup and you can now submit an abstract.
+The event started in 2008, and moves around the country - in 2016 it will be at Sheffield Hallam University (with support from the University of Sheffield), on March 31st.
+You can find out all about the 2016 colloquium on this site - we're currently finalising the speaker lineup and you can now submit an abstract.

 The aims of this event are: